infelixPuer/project-estiamator-api/README.md

 - PUT `api/users/{userId}` - update existing user.
 The request body should contain the updated information for the user.
     - Server should answer with status code 200 and update the record
+    - Server should answer with status code 400 and corresponding message if request body doesn't contain required fields
     - Server should answer with status code 404 and corresponding message if record with id == userId doesn't exist

 | Parameter | Type | Required | Description|